OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 layout: center
 ---

-# Steps of a derivative free trustregion optimizer
+# Derivative free trustregion optimization

-- Define a region around current x (the trustregion)
+- Define a region around $x_k$
-- Maintain a sample around current x on which criterion is evaluated
+- Maintain a sample of $x$s on which criterion is evaluated
 - Fit a regression or interpolation model on the sample
 - Optimize the surrogate model to create a candidate
 - Accept or reject the candidate